ksafranski/amet/README.md

 - `~/workspace`: working environment that Code-Server opens initially

 When you're ready to stop developing, you can shut down and restart the container without losing data, regardless of whether or not you're persisting volumes.
-Simply `docker stop USERNAME-dev` (fill in your username!) when you're done, and `docker start USERNAME-dev` when you're ready to start again.
+Simply `docker stop amet-USERNAME` (fill in your username!) when you're done, and `docker start amet-USERNAME` when you're ready to start again.
 All your changes from the last run will be waiting for you.